Foundations of Success: A STEM Journey with 4Cs Student, Emily Pensak

 Along the way, Emily realized that not having a set plan from the beginning was perfectly okay, and that staying flexible often leads to new possibilities.

-That open-minded outlook made joining SSA a natural next step.
+That open-minded outlook made joining STEM Starter Academy (SSA) a natural next step.
 Emily first heard about the program during a classroom visit by SSA Interim Director Mananjo Jonahson and STEM Success Coach Chelsea Crowley, who were promoting a site visit to the renowned Woods Hole Oceanographic Institution, a global leader in marine science research open to all 4Cs STEM students.
 Seeing real-world STEM careers firsthand was eye-opening.

 "It was really cool to actually see what people do as a career in STEM," she said, adding that the chance to visit labs and meet researchers deepened her enthusiasm and helped her envision her own path forward.